ajpgarner/moment/README.md

 expressed as linear combination of real-valued elements from a `MomentMatrix`.
 This includes probabilities, normalizations, correlators, etc.

-`LocalityScenario`: A description of an experimental setting (including number of parties, measurements for each parties, number of outcomes for each measurement).
+`LocalityScenario`: A description of an experimental setting (including number of parties, measurements for each party, number of outcomes for each measurement).

 `LocalityScenario.Party`: A spatially isolated agent (e.g. Alice over here, Bob over there).
 By construction, all matrices generated